{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 And do this basic test on your competitors:

-When you go to your competitors’ website home pages, are they talking about themselves?
-Are they really egotistical, really salesy and self-promotional?
+When you visit your competitors’ website home pages, are they talking about themselves?
+Are they really egotistical, really salesy, and self-promotional?

 Or are your competitors providing really helpful, educational thought leadership?

-By doing this, you can also position your smaller data center in a way that the “big box” data centers simply are not.
+Doing this allows you to position your smaller data center in a way that the “big box” data centers are not.

 What have you done to show your prospective clients that bigger isn’t always better?
 Share your approach in the Comments box below.